ibm-cloud-docs/openwhisk/limits.md

 For every invocation that is successfully received, and that the user might be billed for, has an activation record.

 When the outcome is *action developer error*, the action might partially run, and generate external visible side effects.
-It is the user's responsibility to check whether such side effects happened, and issue retry logic if desired.
+It is the user's responsibility to check whether such side effects happened, and issue retry logic.
 Certain *whisk internal errors* indicate that an action starts to run, but fails before the action registers completion.

 ## Activation record
 {: #limits_activation}